Our biggest train repair centre

 How data simplifies maintenance

-In addition to new technologies such as drones and connected objects, we’re using new data-gathering systems to assess the condition of both trains and track.
+In addition to drones, smart devices and other new technologies, we’re using new data-gathering systems to assess the condition of both trains and track.
 Aim: Replace corrective maintenance with predictive maintenance, so we can detect the early warning signs of a malfunction.

 Data-driven innovations include: